MrCamelV/NeoVim-Config/README.md

 # NeoVim-Config
 My NeoVim config files.

-May not work on Windows.
+!Important!: May not work on the Windows.

-Includes some dead code, for the "future use".

-I got that ASCII art, somewhere at the https://www.asciiart.eu/ .
+ASCII art at start screen from the https://www.asciiart.eu/ .

+Dependencies:
+  yarn
+  curl
+  git